ArthurSudbrackIbarra/cloney/README.md

 By leveraging the `.cloney.yaml` metadata file, you enable users to customize the template during the cloning process, creating a unique project that adapts to specific requirements.

-**Understanding `.cloney.yaml` Metadata**
+## Understanding the `.cloney.yaml` Metadata File

 To harness the full potential of Cloney Template Repositories, it's crucial to grasp the structure and content of the `.cloney.yaml` metadata file.
 This file serves as the blueprint for your template, defining its characteristics, variables, and default settings.

-## Template Information

-The `.cloney.yaml` metadata file begins with essential information about your template repository:
+It begins with essential information about your template repository:

 - **Name**: The name of your template, providing a clear identifier for users.